KatieCook12/React-Quizlet/README.md

 * Fetches quiz questions dynamically from an external API
 * Multiple-choice question cards with instant feedback
-* Score calculation and randomized encouragement phrases
+* Score calculation and encouragement phrases based on score
 * "Play Again" functionality for a fresh quiz each time
 * Confetti celebration effect on quiz completion
 * Modular, reusable React components